maak-tn/official-website/README.md

-# MAAK CORP SUARL
+# MAAK CORP

-The official website for MAAK CORP SUARL.
+This repositry holds the source code for the official MAAK CORP website.

-Built using
-- Reactjs
-- NextUI
-- TailwindCss